realXtend/doc/arch_article/simple.rst

 those two applications running, whereas Naali can run standalone as well.

-For developers the key in RealXtend, in contrast with the Second Life viewer and vanilla Opensimulator, is the modularity and extensibility.
+For developers the key in realXtend, in contrast with the Second Life viewer and vanilla Opensimulator, is the modularity and extensibility.
 Naali is a modular application where essential parts like support for different scripting languages, networking protocols,